 Sexuality can also refer to a person's capacity for sexual feelings.
 More than the need to reproduce, sexual drive is an important part of human emotional expression and deep connection with another.
 It’s not clear whether our sexuality is a result of genetic or hormonal factors, our childhood and parenting, or the society and culture we grow up in.
-However, exploring your sexuality is a normal, healthy, and deeply personal part of growing up.
+However, exploring your sexuality is normal, healthy, and deeply personal.

 Sexuality and mental health

 Being supported and safe to explore and express your sexuality can be good for your mental health.
 It can reduce distress, anxiety, and depression.

 Many Lesbian, Gay, Bisexual, Transgender, and Intersex (LGBTI) people live happy and rewarding lives, with growing acceptance.
 However, not everyone's experience is the same.
 Some people may experience poorer mental wellbeing because of stigma, discrimination, violence, and exclusion.

 Your sexuality is central to your self-identity, and not being able to express this is damaging to your sense of self-worth and overall mental health.
 For some, coming out leads to acceptance and support, but this may not always be the case.
 If you choose to come out, try to prepare yourself to cope with people’s responses.
 Many people will support you, but there may be others who don’t.